dcsil/website/_includes/terms/winter-2021.md

 ## Industry Collaboration

-This semester we have teamed up with the[Canadian Sport Institute Pacific (CSI Pacific).](https://www.csipacific.ca/)
+This semester we have teamed up with the [Canadian Sport Institute Pacific (CSI Pacific).](https://www.csipacific.ca/)

 CSI Pacific is a world-class institute that fosters an ideal Olympic and Paralympic training environment.
 Through the support of national and provincial partners, CSI Pacific’s sport scientists and medical experts provide leading-edge programs and services to athletes and coaches in order to ensure they have every advantage to win medals for Canada.
 They are committed to Powering Performance.
 Inspiring Excellence.